-The Office of Alcohol and Drug Abuse Prevention (OADAP) was created by Act 644 of 1977 and designated as the Agency to administer the Arkansas Comprehensive Alcohol and Drug Abuse Prevention and Treatment Plan and is located within the Department of Human Services, Division of Behavioral Health Services.
+The Office of Alcohol and Drug Abuse Prevention (OADAP), now known as the Division of Behavioral Health was created by Act 644 of 1977 and designated as the Agency to administer the Arkansas Comprehensive Alcohol and Drug Abuse Prevention and Treatment Plan and is located within the Department of Human Services, Division of Behavioral Health Services.

-OADAP is the Single State Authority (SSA) responsible for the distribution of federal funds from the Substance Abuse Prevention and Treatment Block Grant.
+DBHS is the Single State Authority (SSA) responsible for the distribution of federal funds from the Substance Abuse Prevention and Treatment Block Grant.
 It is also responsible for licensing institutions that operate Substance Abuse Treatment Programs, monitors programs for compliance with state regulations and is the State Opioid maintenance treatment authority.
-It also provides treatment for problem gambling at no cost to the individual in 11 treatment centers and prevention of problem gambling in five regions across the state.

-OADAP is responsible for the establishment of a comprehensive and coordinated program for the prevention and treatment for alcohol and drug abuse in Arkansas.
-It has been the policy and philosophy of OADAP that the most effective services are community-based and community-supported.
-To support this, OADAP contracts with local programs to establish an effective network of services.
-The responsibilities of OADAP remain in funding, licensing, coordination, monitoring, technical assistance and programming in prevention, education, intervention, treatment, training and public information.
+DBHS is responsible for the establishment of a comprehensive and coordinated program for the prevention and treatment for alcohol and drug abuse in Arkansas.
+It has been the policy and philosophy of DBHS that the most effective services are community-based and community-supported.
+To support this, DBHS contracts with local programs to establish an effective network of services.
+The responsibilities of DBHS remain in funding, licensing, coordination, monitoring, technical assistance and programming in prevention, education, intervention, treatment, training and public information.

 - Funding treatment and prevention programs statewide.

 - Funding the Regional Alcohol and Drug Detoxification (RADD) Program.

 - Funding Drug and Alcohol Safety Educational Programs (DASEP) statewide.

 - Prevention services through a network of Prevention Resource Centers that build capacity at the community level to use environmental strategies for population level change in order to reduce demand.

 - Providing statistical data on state, regional and national issues.